Carleton Island: Demise

 At the close of the American War of Independence, under the terms of the Jay Treaty, the British ceded Carleton Island, along with other forts, to the Americans.
 The forts were apparently not, however, abandoned by the British at that time.

 Construction of the fort was halted in 1783 and the post was abandoned in 1812.
 The ruins of the fort now consists of the outline of ramparts and barrack's chimney as the fort's buildings (barracks, magazine house) were made of wood and were lost over time.
 The fort is now covered by tree growth along the northeast shore of North Bay.

 During the War of 1812, Carleton Island was captured without bloodshed by three freelancing Americans, though it was already nominally American territory due to the Jay Treaty.
+It remained claimed by the British until in 1817.
 In 1817, the State Legislature of New York annexed the island to Jefferson County, and granted 500 acre of its land to the local New York postmaster, Charles Smyth.
 The island had been a haven for smugglers, and later that year a Canadian tax collector seized some tobacco from the island.
 This dispute escalated, and Governor DeWitt Clinton of New York threatened hostilities.
 Soon Secretary of State John Quincy Adams was called upon to sort out the matter.
 After contentious negotiations, the island was retained by the United States and was turned over to peaceful pursuits of farming (now abandoned), sport-fishing, and summer tourism.
 No one lives on the island year-round.